 Guards that circulate in the same general area of the inmates are armed with eye-blinding mace that will turn an inmate having a violent outburst into a weeping child.
 They also carry stun weapons, short clubs, flashlights that have dual use as both a light source and as a weapon, and handcuffs.
 Guards at entrances and in areas not frequented by inmates are armed with various firearms.
 The goal of such tight security is to keep both the staff and the inmates safe.

-For other jails in Washington County, jails in neighboring counties, and local police jails and juvenile detention centers for young offenders under age 18 in this county, click here.
+Go to this page for other jails in Washington County, jails in neighboring counties, and local police jails and juvenile detention centers for young offenders under age 18 in this county.

 Inmates that are convicted of a misdemeanor and/or sentenced to less than one year of a state crime serve their time in the Washington County Jail.